 - wasps (yellow jackets) and hornets

-- fire ants (a wingless insect found only in the southeastern US)
+- fire ants (a wingless insect typically found in the southeastern US)

-All three have different kinds of venom, but none is likely to be dangerous in small doses unless someone is allergic to the poison.
+All 3 have different kinds of venom, but none is likely to be dangerous in small doses unless someone is allergic to the venom.

 Biting and bloodsucking insects: